-- Mix together the yeast, water brown sugar, and pumpkin puree together and set aside.
+- Mix together the yeast, water, brown sugar and pumpkin puree together.
+Set aside.

-- In a large bowl, mix together the flour, spices and salt together and whisk.
+- In a large bowl, whisk together the flour, spices and salt together.
 Create a well in the center of the flour and slowly mix in the wet ingredients.

 - Gently deflate the dough (you should never actually punch down your dough) and divide the dough into 8 equal balls.

 - Roll each portion into perfectly shaped balls (this takes practice and I still have troubles with it!).
 Dip your finger in flour and poke a hole through the center of each ball.
 I gently stretch out the hole by doing a quick "hula hoop" of the dough on my finger twice.

 - Preheat the oven to 425 degrees F. Boil water in a large pot.
 Once it boils, bring it down to a simmer.
 Boil 2 - 3 bagels for about a minute on each side. (the longer it boils, the chewier they will be, you can go for 30 seconds for less chew, or up to 2 minutes for lots of chew).
 Place the boils bagels on a lightly greased baking sheet (you can also use parchment paper).